Philippe De Backer: Political career

 From September 2011 onwards, De Backer was a member of the European Parliament.
 He succeeded his party colleague Dirk Sterckx.
 He is a member of the Alliance of Liberals and Democrats for Europe (ALDE), led by former Belgian Prime Minister Guy Verhofstadt.
 He dealt with the dossiers in the Transport Committee and the Economic and Monetary Affairs Committee.
 In 2014, he was appointed first successor at the European election list for Open Vld.

 In addition to his committee assignments, De Backer is a member of the European Parliament Intergroup on Long Term Investment and Reindustrialisation and of the European Parliament Intergroup on LGBT Rights.

 On 29 April 2016, Philippe De Backer was chosen to succeed Bart Tommelein as Secretary of State for Social fraud, Privacy and the North Sea in the Michel I Government.
 He was succeeded by Lieve Wierinck as Member of the European Parliament.
 When the Michel I Government fell, De Backer also became Minister of Administrative Simplification, Digital Agenda, Postal Services and Telecom in the Michel II Government.

 On 24 January 2019, De Backer announced that he would quit politics, both locally and nationally, and return to business life as soon as a new government had taken office.
-Due to the ongoing government negotiations, De Backer still holds all his ministerial posts to this day.